square/svelte-store/README.md

 changePage(3);
 ```

-Without using `rebounce`, `currentItems` would end up equaling the call to `getItems` that resolved last.
-However, when we called the rebounced `getItems`, it gives us a promise that resolves to the returned value of getItems, or an abort rejection when another call to `rebouncedGetItems` is made.
-This means that when we call `changePage` three times, the first and second calls to rebouncedGetItems will reject and only the third call will update `currentItems`.
+Without using `rebounce`, `currentItems` would end up equaling the value of `getItems` that *resolves* last.
+However, when we called the rebounced `getItems` it will equal value of `getItems` that is *called* last.
+This is because a rebounced function returns a promise that resolves to the returned value of the function, but this promise is aborted when another call to the function is made.
+This means that when we call `changePage` three times, the first and second calls to `rebouncedGetItems` will reject and only the third call will update `currentItems`.

 *Using rebounce with stores is straight forward...*